marquezmanu/FileUtility/Readme.md

 ## Configuration

-- Setup the path of the uploadify.swf, in the contructor of the module fileUploadify.
+- Setup the path of the uploadify.swf file, in the contructor of the module fileUploadify.
-- Use the jquery.uploadifive.js, jquery.uploadify.js and uploadify.swf attached in this repo.

 ## Features